european-modelling-hubs/RespiCompass/round1_2425_influenza.md

 #### Vaccine Effectiveness (VE)
 For all scenarios we assume a VE = 40% against symptomatic infection based on available literature (see [here](https://docs.google.com/document/d/1RKkT9aYD5D8tsRYE1-jQ1jUDhckEWxIhMQ9plO1dk_c/edit?usp=sharing) for list of studies considered).
 For this round we assume the same VE for all age groups.
 Teams may, at their discretion, include additional effects of vaccines, such as the reduced infectiousness of vaccinated individuals if they become infected.
+Teams can model waning of vaccine-induced protection at their discretion.

 #### Vaccine Coverage and Rollout
 In scenarios A and B, we assume vaccination coverage for the 65+ age group is 15% higher compared to the data reported during the last season for which data is available (2021/2022 for most of the countries).
 This represents a relative increase, meaning that a coverage of 50% would increase to 57.5%.